How the product came about

 From day one until today, Juda still manages the brand's Instagram account and does not believe in handing it over to an intern.

 If people love your product, they will share it with their friends, making every customer a potential sales rep.

-When he was first approached by Joe Kalfa, Juda had never played or even watched a game of tennis, but this didn’t keep him from learning the sport and industry to understand the need for and drive demand for the Slinger Bag.
+When he was first approached by Joe Kalfa, Juda had never played or even watched a game of tennis.
+He dove right in, learning the sport, the industry, and the needs that drive the demand for the product.